k3a/glfk/README.md

 ### Main Extra Goals ###

 - Simplify and abstract OpenGL context creation (GLFW/GLAD/others)
+- Integrate optional 3rd-party libraries which do the job better, then writing them from scratch
 - Use Core classes to define more complex non-GL structures like Material or Effect

 ## Core quality rules ##